NorthcoteHS/11COM/1_dataAndGraphicSolutions/2_extended/1_quality.md

 Bias is any factor that may cause your data to be unreliable or unfair based on unevenly weighting information.
 These include:

+- Experimenter bias
+- Selection bias
+- Response bias
+- Recency bias
+- Recall bias
-- Vested interest
+- Measurement bias
-- Timing
+- Publication bias
 - Small sample size
-- Bias through sorting

-Briefly define each of these forms of bias.
+Briefly define four types of bias that can occur in research.
 Then, **using your variables from Core 2**, identify how bias might affect the quality of the data you are collecting and describe a way you will attempt to overcome this bias.
+If you are struggling with this step, consider the difference in **selection bias** between surveying the whole school vs. surveying only our class.

 | To submit |
 |---|